bordy12/volumio20x4LCDPlugin/README.md

   - Displaying elapsed time for music files
   - Displaying a pause icon next to the elapsed time for music files if the music is paused at any time
   - Separating 'title - artist-name - album-name' into<br>title<br>artist-name<br>album-name<br>for webradios and music files
-  - Displaying a welcome-message at startup (see "Change plugin settings" on how to customize this)
+  - Displaying a welcome-message at startup

 The plugin can auto-update information when it changes, for exmaple, switching from webradio to a music file, pausing music files, etc.